alchemy-bootcamp-two-summer-2018/goals/LAB.md

 Create a fullstack vue/postgres app that allows users to track their goals.

+## Build

+Change your build setup:
+* Use the proxy feature from the Vue dev server to the backend express server
+* Change `services/api.js` to not use server name (`/api`, not `http://localhost:8080/api`)

 ## App

 The App should offer the following routes: